saunders77/clocktower/README.md

 info should be added only after players have been added, if info references players

+add_info can called once, at most, per player per day

-if players change their info claims, previous claims can be overwritten with player.change_info (seel below)
+if players change their info claims, previous claims can be overwritten with player.previous_info (see below)

-### player.change_info(night_number, number, info_character_name, other_player_name_1, other_player_name_2)
+### player.previous_info(night_number, number, info_character_name, other_player_name_1, other_player_name_2)

-changes info, if a player says they lied about previous information
+adds or changes info, if a player provided info for a morning before this morning or if a player says they lied about previous information

-arguments are the same as add_info, except for the night_number parameter.
+arguments are the same as add_info, except for the initial night_number parameter.
 The number corresponds to the night when the info was made, either 0 for the initial night, or 1, 2, 3, ... for subsequent nights.

+### player.slay(target_player_name, result)

+call when a player publicly attempts to slay. result is None if the target doesn't die.
+Result should be 'trigger' or True if the target dies.

-### player.add_action(action_name, target_player_name, result)
+### player.nominate(nominee_name, result)

-action describes an event which may trigger abilities during the day.
-The player whose action is being added is the one which may have an ability related to the action.

-action_name can be 'slay', 'wasnominated', or 'wasexecuted'.

-target_player_name (optional) is the other player (if any) who interacted with the action player.

 Nominations must be recorded in actions, even if they do not trigger an execution (otherwise some Virgin solutions can't be excluded).

-result is None or 'trigger'.
+result is None if the player nominating survives.
+If the player nominating dies, result is 'trigger' or True if the nominating player dies (would be from nominating the virgin)

+### player.executed_by_vote()

+call when the player is executed via vote

+### player.was_killed_at_night()

+call when you discover the demon (night) kill

 ### player.claim(claimed_character_name)